-In addition, we recommend that ISBE conduct regular surveys to gather feedback and insights to refine its guidance, use extant systems (e.g., Regional Offices of Education and Intermediate Service Centers, Learning Technology Centers) to deliver training through a variety of modes (e.g., train the trainer models, synchronous training, asynchronous trainings, microcredentials affixed to a Professional Educator License), and curate a website on which state-developed and national resources are available to school districts.
-Finally, we recommend ISBE revise or create new Illinois Professional Educator Standards to ensure that higher education programs that prepare teachers and teacher candidates are trained to navigate the complexities of AI in instructional settings.
+In addition, we recommend that ISBE conduct regular surveys, including on the state of AI education in public schools, to gather feedback and insights to refine its guidance, use extant systems (e.g., Regional Offices of Education and Intermediate Service Centers, Learning Technology Centers) to deliver training through a variety of modes (e.g., train the trainer models, synchronous training, asynchronous trainings, microcredentials affixed to a Professional Educator License), and curate a website on which state-developed and national resources are available to school districts.
+We recommend ISBE revise or create new Illinois Professional Educator Standards to ensure that higher education programs that prepare teachers and teacher candidates are trained to navigate the complexities of AI in instructional settings.